bwbadger/mifid2-rts/README.md

 The hope is that we can use this code either as an example of, or as the basis of, a body of code which is a working executable model of all MiFID II Regulatory Technical Standards, together with a body of test data which can illustrate how the technical standards are intended to work in practice.

+There are [some slides](https://docs.google.com/presentation/d/1sVgeO3IAO7ZMrbzAYWZtbu21MxFlESL0ONvJHUuFgBc/edit?usp=sharing) which present the the intent of the project.

 If you would like to see some trivial examples of the code in use, just run rts2_annex3.py from the command line.
 This will build the taxonomies and run a few simple example ‘trades’ through.
 The module dumps a representation of the RTS 2 taxonomy and the test trade classifications to stdout.

 Here is an example of building and classifying a sample deal: